 We encourage applications from graduates of all ages.
-Applications will be considered provided you have a completed undergraduate degree within the last 5 years, and your Tertiary qualification must be related to a Science or Planning field.
+Applications will be considered provided you have a completed undergraduate degree within the last 5 years, and your Tertiary qualification must be related to a Science field.

 What happens after the 2 years?

 Science Graduates will have an ongoing role with the department upon signing their letter of offer.